Manchester derby: Honours

+Team honours

-City won their first honour in 1904 with victory in the FA Cup and United in 1908 with the Football League First Division title.
-There have been five occasions where City and United, finished champions and runners-up in the league, the 1967–68, 2011–12, 2012–13, 2017–18 and 2020–21 seasons.
-On the first two occasions City pipped United to the title in the last game of the season, with both teams going into their final games level on points.
+City won their first honour in 1904, with victory in the FA Cup, and United in 1908, with the Football League First Division title.
+There have been five occasions where City and United finished as champions and runners-up in the league, during the 1967–68, 2011–12, 2012–13, 2017–18 and 2020–21 seasons.
+On the first two occasions, City pipped United to the title in the last game of the season, with both teams going into their final games level on points.
 In 2013, United finished 11 points clear to clinch their 20th title.
 City finished 19 points clear in 2018, breaking a record set by United in the 1999–2000 season.
-Seven semi-finals (two in the FA Cup and five in the League Cup) have been played between both clubs, but they have never met in the final of any senior competition.
+Seven semi-finals (two in the FA Cup and five in the League Cup) have been played between the two clubs.
+The 2023 FA Cup final became the first-ever Manchester derby in a major cup final, which City won.
+United are historically more successful in terms of overall titles, having won 68 trophies compared to City's 36.

-Table correct as of 26 February 2023.

-(*) Charity/Community Shields includes shared honours after a drawn match, as per competition regulations prior to 1993.
+(*) Community Shields include shared honours after a drawn match, as per competition regulations prior to 1993.
 Manchester United has 17 outright and 4 shared titles.

+Awards

+Ballon d'Or

+The Ballon d'Or is an annual football award presented by French news magazine France Football since 1956.
+Between 2010 and 2015, in an agreement with FIFA, the award was known as the FIFA Ballon d'Or.

+UEFA Men's Player of the Year Award

+The UEFA Men's Player of the Year Award is an award given to the footballer playing for a men's football club in Europe that is considered the best in the previous season of both club and national team competition.
+The award, created in 2011 by UEFA in partnership with European Sports Media (ESM) group, was initially aimed at reviving the European Footballer of the Year Award (Ballon d'Or).